Support when someone dies

 Coping with Bereavement

 Experiencing the loss of someone close to us through death is an inevitable part of life but that does not make it any easier when we experience it.
 Adjusting to life without the person who has died takes time usually more time than we realise.
 Eventually most people are able to make these adjustments and look forward.
 There are many bereavement support contacts for those who need extra help.
+You can also listen to our podcast on bereavement below with Racing TV Broadcaster Lydia Hislop, Jockey Development Manager Joe Fohley-Corah and Grief Counsellor Karen Burgess who talk honestly about the effects of grief as well as offering their coping strategies.

 It can be a confusing time following a death and difficult to know what you need to do first, especially if this is the first time you are experiencing it.
 There are many procedures that will need to be undertaken.